Effective communication is the difference between just saying something and saying something and getting it done

 When employees feel knowledgeable, they feel empowered.
-And when they are invested, not only do they do a better job, they are better advocates for the company and its brand in the marketplace and community.
+Empowering employees allows them to not only do a better job, but they also become advocates for the company and its brand; both in the marketplace and community.
 A study by Towers Watson (“Capitalizing on Effective Communication – How Courage, Innovation and Discipline Drive Business Results in Challenging Times,” 2010) confirms the investment of communication stating that over a five-year period, “the returns to shareholders by companies with ‘highly effective internal communication’ exceeded returns by the ‘least effective companies’ by 47 percent.”

 The benefit of managers who can effectively communicate is that they engage their teams.
-Gallup found that consistent communication — whether in person, over the phone or electronically — is connected to higher employee engagement, and those with the highest engagement are communicating daily.
+Gallup found that consistent communication — whether in person, over the phone or electronically — correlates with higher employee engagement; and those with the highest engagement are communicating daily.

-Good managers understand that effective communication not only engages employees, but actively involves them in the quality of their output and invests them in the success of the company long term.
-With clear, concise, complete communication, employees are bound to produce — at a minimum — to their potential.
+Good managers understand that effective communication engages employees; and actively involves them in the quality of their output and invests them in the success company’s success.
+With clear, concise, complete communication, employees are sure to produce — at a minimum — to their potential.